yaasiin-ayeva/WhatsBot/README.md

 ### Features

+In development mode, your bot prefix will be automatically set to `!`.
+Meanning that you can use `!help` to get the list of commands instead of `/help`.

 1. AI Completion with Gemini AI
 ```
-!chat [text] - Send a message to the AI
+/chat [text] - Send a message to the AI
 ```

-2. AI Completion with ChatGPT
+2. AI Completion with ChatGPT (Not available in the playground environment)
 ```
-!gpt [text] - Send a message to the AI
+/gpt [text] - Send a message to the AI
 ```

 3. Get
 ```
-!get <url> - Download file from a social media (Tiktok, Twitter, Instagram, Facebook, Pinterest, Youtube) without watermark
+/get <url> - Download file from a social media (Tiktok, Twitter, Instagram, Facebook, Pinterest, Youtube) without watermark
 ```

 4. Memes
 ```
-!meme - Get a random meme
+/meme - Get a random meme
 ```

 5. Jokes
 ```
-!joke - Get a random joke
+/joke - Get a random joke
 ```

 6. Help
 ```
-!help - Get help
+/help - Get help
 ```

 7. Ping
 ```
-!ping - Ping the bot
+/ping - Ping the bot
 ```

 8. Language Translation
 ```
-!translate [language-code] [text] - Translate text to the specified language
+/translate [language-code] [text] - Translate text to the specified language
 ```

 9. Weather
 ```
-!meteo <city> - Get current weather for a city
+/meteo <city> - Get current weather for a city
 ```

 ### Contributing